THE INTERNET GUIDE TO SCOTLAND

 For the purpose of Data Protection legislation, Mr. Daniel Mackenzie-Winters is the data controller and any enquiry regarding the collection, processing, storage or amendment of your information should be addressed directly to him at email@example.com.

-We are registered with the Information Commissioner's Office (reference ZA390571).
+We have been registered with the Information Commissioner's Office (reference ZA390571) since May 2018.

 Contents of this policy: